Spin(7)-instantons on Joyce's first examples of compact Spin(7)-manifolds: Examples

 If the adjoint action of both $\gamma$ and $\delta$ is trivial on $g$, then $g\in\mathfrak{so}(n)$ is fixed by the adjoint representation of $\rho$ and by \cref{lemma:rep-theory-criterion-for-rigidity} the associated connection is not irreducible.

-Suppose the associated connection is irreducible.
-This means that at least one of $\rho(\gamma),\rho(\delta)$ must act non-trivially on $g$.
-For this to happen, such involution must not preserve the plane with coordinates $(x_1,x_2)$, which means it acts on the coordinates with opposite signs.
-It is then immediate to check that the adjoint action of the element must send $g$ to $-g$.
-We can now use \cref{proposition:showing-connections-are-obstructed} to conclude that the connection is obstructed. \end{proof}
+On the other hand, suppose that the associated connection is irreducible.
+This means that at least one of $\rho(\gamma),\rho(\delta)$ must act non-trivially on $g$ and not preserve the plane.
+This means the plane contains eigenvectors with eigenvalues $1$ and $-1$ for that involution.
+It is then immediate to check that the adjoint action of the involution must send $g$ to $-g$, and using \cref{proposition:showing-connections-are-obstructed} we conclude that the connection is obstructed. \end{proof}

-\paragraph{The non-commutative case.} So far, we have focused on representations on $G=SO(n)$ for which the representatives of $\gamma$ and $\delta$ commute.
-The following proposition shows that without this assumption the associated flat connection is obstructed and cannot produce new $Spin(7)$-instantons via our method.
-An alternative proof in the case $G=SO(3)$ can be found in \Cref{appendix:so3noncommutativeconnections}.